Mhuzvar/ultimateDDguide/dormitory.md

 There are bunk beds with a desk and wardrobe under.

 Do not buy mattress in the shop under dorm 3.
 It survives for like 2 weeks.
-Bring an inflatable matt \(The area of the bunk bed is large approx. 1m by 2m\) or buy mattress in larger shops instead.
+Bring an inflatable matt \(The area of the bunk bed is approx. 1m by 2m\) or buy mattress in larger shops instead.

 #### IKEA